Updated

 Times are approximate and assume a consistent charge rate.
 In practice, charging slows above ~80% as the battery management system protects the cells.

-The takeaway: On a standard 7 kW home charger, every car on this list charges from 20–80% in 5–7 hours — easily done overnight.
-Even a modest overnight window of 6 hours gets you 150+ miles of range.
+On a standard 7 kW home charger, every car on this list charges from 20–80% in 5–7 hours — easily done overnight.
+Even a 6-hour window gets you 150+ miles.

 For model-specific guides with full cost breakdowns, see our Tesla Model 3 guide, Tesla Model Y guide, Hyundai Ioniq 5 guide, VW ID.4 guide, MG4 guide, or Kia EV6 guide.